Marketing to China it's also an Agency

 By commenting they are entered into a ‘lucky draw’ type prize system as an incentive to engage with your survey.

-The account administrator can select which comments are visible publically and collate all this data.
+The account administrator can select which comments are public and collect all this data.
 They can also then announce the ‘prize winner’ in the comments section for example.

 2. Sending your answer as a private message: